-The Taylor 200 series is just packed full of value, which is why guitar players have fallen in love with it, especially with the modest pricing.
-The design, build techniques and tone of the 214ce are approaching that of a premium acoustic guitar.
+The Taylor 200 series is just packed full of value!
+This is why guitar players have fallen in love with it, especially with the modest pricing.
+The design, construction, and tone of the 214ce are that of a premium acoustic guitar.

-The 214ce is one of Taylor’s most popular and best-selling guitars because of its wonderful sound, play ability, and construction.
-My first impression of playing the guitar was an excellent one.
-I was immediately impressed with the level of comfort and tone that I was presented with upon first strum.
+The 214ce is one of Taylor’s most popular and best-selling guitars.
+This is because of its wonderful sound, playability, and construction.
+My first impression of playing the guitar was excellent, and I couldn’t put it down.
+I was immediately impressed with the level of comfort and tone that I found upon the first strum.

 Let’s take a look at some key features of the Taylor 214ce Acoustic guitar.

 Layered woods also handle humidity fluctuations.
 Depending on your climate and whether the acoustic travels with you, this can be an added benefit.
-The body is finished in a beautiful gloss and with the white binding, this is one good-looking acoustic guitar!
+The body is finished in a beautiful gloss.
+We can also find white binding, to make this one good-looking acoustic guitar!

 The Taylor 214ce also comes in 3 different colors and finishes:

 So if you are not quite a fan of the natural finish, there are other options that might better fit your look.

 For the neck, we find a patented Taylor design made from Sapele wood.
 This is a common design found on many Taylor guitars to help with intonation and stability.
 This robust design assists in keeping the acoustic tuned for long periods of time.

 But it also provides an incredibly comfortable neck.
 It’s a perfect experience for the player.
 The neck is a 25.5″ scale and features an African ebony fingerboard with a 1.7-inch wide nut.
 I found the neck to be easy to play and is slim in profile.